Having been coaching for many years now, I often hear many reasons people give for not pursuing their dreams. Age in particular is a big factor.

 - Nelson Mandela, South-African revolutionary and philanthropist, who was 75 (not 76 as reported in the infographic) when he became the president of South Africa.

-Do you still think that age is your limiting factor for success?
-Whether it is or not, it can never be as big of a limiting factor as the belief that it is a limiting factor.
-(Did anyone follow that?)
-Drop your limiting beliefs with Days 26 and 27 of Be a Better Me in 30 Days Program, and start map out your path to your ideal life with Days 1 to 6 of Live a Better Life in 30 Days Program.
+No matter how old you are, don’t let age hold you back.
+There’s always a time and place for everyone to succeed, and your time will come when you drop your limiting beliefs and boldly step forward to pursue your goals.
+Drop your limiting beliefs with Days 26 and 27 of Be a Better Me in 30 Days Program, and map out your path to your ideal life with Days 1 to 6 of Live a Better Life in 30 Days Program.